dumlutimuralp/antrea-packet-walks/part_b/README.md

 **The assumption at this stage is, in the previous step, kube-proxy managed NAT rules in iptables translated the backendsvc service IP to the backend1 pod' s IP (which is on the same node)** to service the request that came from the frontend pod in the previous section.
 The other scenario, in which iptables translates the flow to backend2 pod IP, will be explained in [Part C](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_c).

-To elaborate a bit further, the flow that will be explained in this section is shown below.
+As mentioned in the assumption above, the kube-proxy managed iptables NAT rule DNATed backendsvc IP (10.104.65.133) to backend1 pod IP (10.222.1.47).
+Hence, the flow that will be explained in this section is shown below.

 ![](2020-09-21-18-05-57.png)

-This flow comes to OVS on antrea-gw0 port.
-Basically this flow is the service to backend1 pod communication.
-In Section 4.8 the kube-proxy managed iptables NAT rule DNATed backendsvc IP (10.104.65.133) to backend1 pod IP (10.222.1.47).

-At this stage, the current flow come backs to OVS on the antrea-gw0 port (right after it got processed by iptables rules) and it has the following values in the Ethernet and IP headers.
+Basically this flow is the service to backend1 pod communication and it would have the following values in the Ethernet and IP headers.

 - Source IP = 10.222.1.48 (frontend pod IP)
 - Destination IP = 10.222.1.47 (backend1 pod IP)
 - Source MAC = 4e:99:08:c1:53:be (antrea-gw0 interface MAC on Worker 1)
 - Destination MAC = f2:32:d8:07:e2:a6 (backend1 Pod MAC)

-This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 **Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous step, Section 4).

-To verify the Ethernet and IP headers of the flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.
+To verify the Ethernet and IP headers of the flow (which are shown above), a quick tcpdump on the antrea-gw0 interface of the Worker 1 node would reveal the source and destination IP/MAC of this flow.
 It is shown below.

 <pre><code>
 vmware@master:~$ k exec -it frontend -- sh